Hayward Joseph Young - Royal Navy JX181285 (1940-1946)

 La Coruña, March 13, 1940

-Before the ship could be boarded, the crew of La Coruña, decided to scuttle their ship.
-The next photo catches the explosion amidships.
+Before the ship could be boarded, the crew of the La Coruña, decided to scuttle their ship.

 La Coruña, March 13, 1940

 All 68 crew survived by abandoning the ship in lifeboats.
-The 68 crew members were rescued by the HMS Maloja.
-The guns of the HMS Maloja were then turned on the La Coruña.
-The next photo catches the sinking of the lifeboats by the guns of the HMS Maloja.
+Following the rescue of the crew of the La Coruña, the guns of the HMS Maloja were turned on the German ship.

 Able Seaman Hayward Young